smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 This reference is marked as ambiguous because multipart function-style syntax can potentially resolve to a scalar function or to a method of a CLR user-defined type.
 SQL Server records this possibility in `is_ambiguous`, even though `referenced_id` is populated for the function.

-Although this dependency is marked as ambiguous, the `referenced_id` column is populated.

 ```sql
 USE foo;
 GO